LearningLocker/docs/src/guides-inserting.md

 If you're potentially sending a significant number of statements in a short period of time, you should consider sending statements to the LRS in batches to improve response times, reduce HTTP requests, and reduce the elapsed time spent sending statements.

 ### Handling Sending Failures
 If a statement fails to be sent you may want to consider implementing some retry strategies to resend statements that previously failed to be stored (normally because of downtime).
 We'd recommend that you send these failed statements in [batches](#batching-statements).
-If you're sending statements from the client-side, we'd recommend that you wait 5-60 seconds between retries and retry 3-5 times.
+If you're sending statements from the client-side, we'd recommend that you wait 5-60 seconds between retries and retry a maximum of 3-5 times.
 If you're sending statements server-side, you may want to consider storing failed statements somewhere and using a Cron job to send them.

 ### Sending Securely
 If you're sending statements from the server-side this shouldn't be an issue as the LRS credentials are not exposed.
-However, if you're sending statements from the client-side, you should consider finding a way to protect the LRS credentials so that they're not exposed to users, since they may try to read or write unwanted data from/to the LRS.
-We'd recommend using the [xAPI launch process](https://github.com/adlnet/xapi-launch) with Learning Locker's Launchr, you can email [hello@ht2labs.com](mailto:hello@ht2labs.com) for more information.
+However, if you're sending statements from the client-side, you should consider finding a way to protect the LRS credentials so that they're not exposed to tech-savvy users, since a malicious user may try to read sensitive data from, or write unwanted data to, the LRS.
+We'd recommend using the [xAPI launch process](https://github.com/adlnet/xapi-launch) with Learning Locker's Launchr, you can email [hello@ht2labs.com](mailto:hello@ht2labs.com) for more information about this.